 Advance your career as an LCACP.
 LCACP certification allows the LCA practitioner to demonstrate a level of expertise in LCA practice and a commitment to the ACLCA Code of Ethics.

 Here’s how to begin the process

-- Submit application with proof of prerequisites met and pay application fee
+- Submit application with proof of prerequisites met and pay the application fee

-- Once prerequisites have been approved, pay exam fee (discounts for ACLCA Members!)
+- Once prerequisites have been approved, pay the exam fee (discounts for ACLCA Members!)

-- The LCACP exam can also be taken anywhere in the world at your convenience.
+- The LCACP exam can be taken anywhere in the world at your convenience.

 LCACP EXAM PRE-REQUISITES

 Prerequisites may be met by any one of the following:

 - A degree in LCA at the undergraduate or graduate level (submit a copy of the diploma)

 - A degree in environmental science or environmental engineering (submit a copy of the diploma), plus